 \section{Introduction}

-The correlation structure among observed random variables can be understood using factor analysis in many applications.
-This correlation is expressed in terms of a smaller number of common \emph{factors}~\cite{ComputationTheMaxLikelihood_khamaru}, i.e., the information contained in a high-dimensional data vector can be compressed into a small number of common unobserved factors~\cite{FactorAnalysisofMovingAverage_Zorzi}.
-Mathematically, a high-dimensional data point $\xi \in \mathbb{R}^{n}$ is represented as the sum of two independent unobserved parts
+The correlation structure among random variables can be expressed using factor analysis in terms of common \emph{factors}~\cite{ComputationTheMaxLikelihood_khamaru}, i.e., the information in high-dimensional data can be compressed into unobserved factors~\cite{FactorAnalysisofMovingAverage_Zorzi}.
+Mathematically, a high-dimensional point $\xi \in \mathbb{R}^{n}$ is represented as sum of two independent unobserved parts